wp-plugins/aklamator-digital-pr/readme.txt

 If already have registered Aklamator account and own website that is using Wordpress please skip to step 2

-**1. step** : Sign Up [Aklamator](http://www.aklamator.com/ "Aklamator Digital PR")  and get free Aklamator account and Aklamator Application ID.
+**1. step** : [Sign Up] (http://aklamator.com/registration/publisher "Aklamator Digital PR Sign up") Aklamator and get free Aklamator account and Aklamator Application ID.

-Click on Sign up and choose publisher

 Fill your information and click “Create new account” You will get verification email with activation link (please check SPAM folder if it is missing).
 After activating your account proceed to login to Aklamator.

-**2. step** : Sign in and get your Aklamator Application ID
+**2. step** : [Sign in] (http://aklamator.com/login) and get your Aklamator Application ID

 After logging in, go to your profile and copy Application ID

-If you don not have any Aklamator widgets, create one.
-Click Add new widget to create your first Aklamator widget.
-Choose dimensions (number of media releases vertically and horizontally), photo dimension and URL of RSS feed.
+After pasting Application ID to your wordpress plugin, it will automatically create first plugin for your blog and populate it with your RSS feed.
+It becomes visible in plugin settings (list below).
+Widget is 4x1 150x150px.
+If you want to change widget dimensions you can do that by logging to [Aklamator web] (http://aklamator.com/login)

 **3. step** : Download Aklamator wordpress plugin and paste your Aklamator Application ID

-*Upload and unzip plugin `aklamator_widget.zip` to the `/wp-content/plugins/` directory *Activate the Aklamator plugin through the 'Plugins' menu in WordPress
+* Upload and unzip plugin `aklamator_widget.zip` to the `/wp-content/plugins/` directory
+* Activate the Aklamator plugin through the 'Plugins' menu in WordPress

 Go to your WordPress administration panel and paste the Aklamator Application ID

 **WELL DONE!** Aklamator is now active on your Wordpress website and you should be able to see available aklamator widgets in the bottom half of the screen.

-*Go to Appearance then Widgets and drag and drop Aklamator Digital PR field and choose desired widget
+* Go to Appearance then Widgets and drag and drop Aklamator Digital PR field and choose desired widget

-Now you can log into the Aklamator and create more widgets and add RSS feed to populate them with media releases.
+Now you can [Log in] (http://aklamator.com/login) to the Aklamator and create more widgets and add RSS feed to populate them with media releases.
 Later you could add paid media releases and their target number of clicks.

-To track statistics and for get additional configuration, please login to Aklamator website.
+To track statistics and for get additional configuration, please [login] (http://aklamator.com/login) to Aklamator website.

 ####Questions?
 Contact us!####